0x80/typescript-monorepo/README.md

 - Markdown formatting
 - JSDoc formatting (via plugin)

-For this reason I have kept prettier for markdown formatting.
-For JSDoc formatting I have no solution yet.
+For this reason, I have kept prettier for markdown formatting.
+For JSDoc formatting, I have no solution yet.

-If you want to see a working (shared) ESLint configuration, just hop back a few commits to before Biome was introduced.
+If you want to see a working (shared) ESLint configuration, hop back a few commits to before Biome was introduced.

 ## Firebase